alexklibisz/elastiknn/README.md

 **[Comprehensive documentation is hosted at elastiknn.com](https://elastiknn.com)**

-If you're looking to contribute to Elastiknn, please see developer-guide.md.

 ## Support

-- For questions, ides, feature requests, and other discussion, start a [Github discussion](https://github.com/alexklibisz/elastiknn/discussions).
+- For questions, ideas, feature requests, and other discussion, start a [Github discussion](https://github.com/alexklibisz/elastiknn/discussions).
-- For obvious bugs and feature requests, post a [Github issue](https://github.com/alexklibisz/elastiknn/issues).
+- For obvious bugs, post a [Github issue](https://github.com/alexklibisz/elastiknn/issues).

+## Contributing

+To contribute to Elastiknn, please see developer-guide.md.

 ## Users